kenedii/KickFix-Discord-Bot/README.md

 -Otherwise, it will need to download all the .ts segments the clip is composed of, combine them, and convert to mp4 before uploading. (takes some time)

--Longer clips need to get automatically compressed before they can be uploaded.
+-Clips get automatically compressed before they are uploaded.

 -After the clip has been served once, the video link will be cached so it can be served faster the next time.

+### Dependencies

+* Python

+* pip install discord

+* pip install python-dotenv

+*The versions used for this project are: Python 3.11.5, discord 2.3.2, python-dotenv 1.0.1*

+### Executing program

+- Create a text file 'credentials.env' and write ```BOT_TOKEN = "INSERT_TOKEN_HERE"``` inside
+- Run bot.py